hashicorp/design-system/website/docs/components/dropdown/partials/code/how-to-use.md

 </Hds::Dropdown>
 ```

-Using the `@isTruncated` argument, it is possible to disable the truncation constrain applied to the text (to render it on a single line, and truncate it if it does not fit the available space).
+Using the `@isTruncated` argument, it is possible to disable the truncation applied to the text.
 Care should be taken in choosing how to use this feature as there are [accessibility concerns](/components/copy/snippet?tab=accessibility).

 ### ListItem::Checkmark